underscoren/barodocs/README.md

 The project is split in two: the scraper and the web app.
 The scraper generates a json file containing definitions for the web app, and the web app reads the definitions and generates html elements to display in the browser.

-Currently in very early stages of development, the majority of features are missing.
+Currently in early stages of development, the majority of features are missing.

 ## Setup